splunk/kafka-connect-splunk/README.md

 * `splunk.hec.token` -  [Splunk Http Event Collector token] (http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/Data/UsetheHTTPEventCollector#About_Event_Collector_tokens).
 * `topics` -  Comma separated list of Kafka topics for Splunk to consume. `prod-topic1,prod-topc2,prod-topic3`

-#### Optional Parameters
+#### General Optional Parameters
 * `splunk.indexes` - Target Splunk indexes to send data to.
 It can be a list of indexes which shall be the same sequence / order as topics.
     > Note: It is possible to inject data from different kafka topics to different splunk indexes.
 For example, prod-topic1,prod-topic2,prod-topic3 can be sent to index prod-index1,prod-index2,prod-index3.
 If you would like to index all data from multiple topics to the main index, then "main" can be specified.
 Leaving this setting unconfigured will result in data being routed to the default index configured against the HEC token being used.
 Verify the indexes configured here are in the index list of HEC tokens, otherwise Splunk HEC will drop the data.
 By default, this setting is empty.
 * `splunk.sources` -  Splunk event source metadata for Kafka topic data.
 The same configuration rules as indexes can be applied.
 If left unconfigured, the default source binds to the HEC token.
 By default, this setting is empty.
 * `splunk.sourcetypes` - Splunk event source metadata for Kafka topic data.
 The same configuration rules as indexes can be applied here.
 If left unconfigured, the default source binds to the HEC token.
 By default, this setting is empty.
+* `splunk.hec.ssl.validate.certs` - Valid settings are `true` or `false`.
+Enables or disables HTTPS certification validation.
+By default, it is set to `true`.
+* `splunk.hec.http.keepalive` - Valid settings are `true` or `false`.
+Enables or disables HTTP connection keep-alive.
+By default, it is set to `true`
+* `splunk.hec.max.http.connection.per.channel` - Controls how many HTTP connections will be created and cached in the HTTP pool for one HEC channel.
+By default, it is set to `2`.
+* `splunk.hec.total.channels` - Controls the total channels created to perform HEC event POSTs.
+See the Load balancer section for more details.
+By default, it is set to `2`.
+* `splunk.hec.max.batch.size` - Maximum batch size when posting events to Splunk.
+The size is the actual number of Kafka events, and not byte size.
+By default, it is set to `100`.
+* `splunk.hec.threads` - Controls how many threads are spawned to do data injection via HEC in a **single** connector task.
+By default, it is set to `1`.
+* `splunk.hec.socket.timeout` - Internal TCP socket timeout when connecting to Splunk.
+By default, it is set to 60 seconds.

+### Acknowledgement Parameters
+#####Use Ack
+* `splunk.hec.ack.enabled` -  Valid settings are `true` or `false`.
+When set to `true` the Splunk Kafka Connector will poll event ACKs for POST events before check-pointing the Kafka offsets.
+This is used to prevent data loss, as this setting implements guaranteed delivery.
+By default, this setting is set to `true`.
+    > Note: If this setting is set to `true`, verify that the corresponding HEC token is also enabled with index acknowledgements, otherwise the data injection will fail, due to duplicate data.
+When set to `false`, the Splunk Kafka Connector will only POST events to your Splunk platform instance.
+After it receives a HTTP 200 OK response, it assumes the events are indexed by Splunk.
+Note: In cases where the Splunk platform crashes, there will be some data loss.
+* `splunk.hec.ack.poll.interval` - This setting is only applicable when `splunk.hec.ack.enabled` is set to `true`.
+Internally it controls the event ACKs polling interval.
+By default, this setting is 10 seconds.
+* `splunk.hec.ack.poll.threads` - This setting is used for performance tuning and is only applicable when `splunk.hec.ack.enabled` is set to `true`.
+It controls how many threads should be spawned to poll event ACKs.
+By default, it is set to `1`.
+    > Note: For large Splunk indexer clusters (For example, 100 indexers) you need to increase this number.
+Recommended increase to speed up ACK polling is 4 threads.
+* `splunk.hec.event.timeout` - This setting is applicable when `splunk.hec.ack.enabled` is set to `true`.
+When events are POSTed to Splunk and before they are ACKed, this setting determines how long the connector will wait before timing out and resending.
+By default, it is set to 120 seconds.

+#### Endpoint Parameters
 * `splunk.hec.raw` - Set to `true` in order for Splunk software to ingest data using the the /raw HEC endpoint.
 Default is `false`, which will use the /event endpoint.
+##### \raw endpoint only
 * `splunk.hec.raw.line.breaker` - Only applicable to /raw HEC endpoint.
 The setting is used to specify a custom line breaker to help Splunk separate the events correctly.
     > Note: For example, you can specify "#####" as a special line breaker.
 Internally, the Splunk Kafka Connector will append this line breaker to every Kafka record to form a clear event boundary.
 The connector performs data injection in batch mode.
 On the Splunk platform side, you can configure **props.conf** to set up line breaker for the sourcetypes.
 Then the Splunk software will correctly break events for data flowing through /raw HEC endpoint.
 For questions on how and when to specify line breaker, go to the FAQ section.
 By default, this setting is empty.

+#####\event endpoint only
 * `splunk.hec.json.event.enrichment` -  Only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a list of key value pairs separated by ",".
 The configured enrichment metadata will be indexed along with raw event data by Splunk software.
 Note: Data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 and above.
 By default, this setting is empty.
 See ([Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE8Y#indexedfield)) for more information.
     > Note: For example, `org=fin,bu=south-east-us`
-* `splunk.hec.ack.enabled` -  Valid settings are `true` or `false`.
-When set to `true` the Splunk Kafka Connector will poll event ACKs for POST events before check-pointing the Kafka offsets.
-This is used to prevent data loss, as this setting implements guaranteed delivery.
-By default, this setting is set to `true`.
-    > Note: If this setting is set to `true`, verify that the corresponding HEC token is also enabled with index acknowledgements, otherwise the data injection will fail, due to duplicate data.
-When set to `false`, the Splunk Kafka Connector will only POST events to your Splunk platform instance.
-After it receives a HTTP 200 OK response, it assumes the events are indexed by Splunk.
-Note: In cases where the Splunk platform crashes, there will be some data loss.
-* `splunk.hec.ack.poll.interval` - This setting is only applicable when `splunk.hec.ack.enabled` is set to `true`.
-Internally it controls the event ACKs polling interval.
-By default, this setting is 10 seconds.
-* `splunk.hec.ack.poll.threads` - This setting is used for performance tuning and is only applicable when `splunk.hec.ack.enabled` is set to `true`.
-It controls how many threads should be spawned to poll event ACKs.
-By default, it is set to `1`.
-    > Note: For large Splunk indexer clusters (For example, 100 indexers) you need to increase this number.
-Recommended increase to speed up ACK polling is 4 threads.
-* `splunk.hec.ssl.validate.certs` - Valid settings are `true` or `false`.
-Enables or disables HTTPS certification validation.
-By default, it is set to `true`.
-* `splunk.hec.http.keepalive` - Valid settings are `true` or `false`.
-Enables or disables HTTP connection keep-alive.
-By default, it is set to `true`
-* `splunk.hec.max.http.connection.per.channel` - Controls how many HTTP connections will be created and cached in the HTTP pool for one HEC channel.
-By default, it is set to `2`.
-* `splunk.hec.total.channels` - Controls the total channels created to perform HEC event POSTs.
-See the Load balancer section for more details.
-By default, it is set to `2`.
-* `splunk.hec.max.batch.size` - Maximum batch size when posting events to Splunk.
-The size is the actual number of Kafka events, and not byte size.
-By default, it is set to `100`.
-* `splunk.hec.threads` - Controls how many threads are spawned to do data injection via HEC in a **single** connector task.
-By default, it is set to `1`.
-* `splunk.hec.event.timeout` - This setting is applicable when `splunk.hec.ack.enabled` is set to `true`.
-When events are POSTed to Splunk and before they are ACKed, this setting determines how long the connector will wait before timing out and resending.
-By default, it is set to 120 seconds.
-* `splunk.hec.socket.timeout` - Internal TCP socket timeout when connecting to Splunk.
-By default, it is set to 60 seconds.
 * `splunk.hec.track.data` -  Valid settings are `true` or `false`.
 When set to `true`, data loss and data injection latency metadata will be indexed along with raw data.
 This setting only works in conjunction with /event HEC endpoint (`"splunk.hec.raw" : "false"`).
 By default, it is set to `false`.

 #### Configuration Example